-If the sum of all discounted cash flows is less than the carrying value of the asset, then SC considers the asset to be considered impaired and would then written down to its fair value.
+If the sum of all discounted cash flows is less than the carrying value of the asset, then SC considers the asset to be impaired and would then written down to its fair value.
 SC adopts the following approach to determine impairments and specific provisions:

 4.2.5.1.
-Valuation of unquoted available for sale investments
+Impairment of accounts and other receivables